Fate-Grand-Automata/FGA/README.md

 3. Autskill list not supported.
 4. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
 5. No support for Auto-gacha, Auto-lottery, Auto-giftbox.
-6. Only supports EN version.
-Other version images not included right now.
+6. I only test for EN server.
+Other server images are included, but not tested.

 ## Upcoming Features
 1. File picker for Support Servant/CE images.